expo/expo/docs/guides/font-awesome.rst

 We will load Font Awesome from the .ttf available on the web at https://github.com/FortAwesome/Font-Awesome/raw/master/fonts/fontawesome-webfont.ttf.
-To load and use fonts from the web we will use the :ref:`exponent-sdk`, which you can install with ``npm install --save exponent`` in your project directory.
+To load and use fonts from the web we will use the :ref:`Exponent SDK
+<exponent-sdk>`, which you can install with ``npm install --save exponent`` in
+your project directory.
 Add the following ``import`` in your application code:

 .. code-block:: javascript